Ithaca, NY 14853-6401

 Application to our program:

-The next vacancy for a clinical pathology residency will be in July 2015 and an advertisement for this position will be posted on this site in the Fall 2014.
-After reviewing this information, if you have any additional questions about our program, please contact the Resident Coordinator, Dr. Heather Priest.
+The next vacancy for a clinical pathology residency will be in July 2018 and an advertisement for this position will be posted on this site in late summer 2017.
+After reviewing the information on this page and the requirements linked below, if you have any additional questions about our program, please contact the Resident Coordinator.

 Description of the Residency Program:

 During the training program, the resident will attain skills in the different disciplines of clinical pathology through:

 • Diagnostic service duties.